What To Do If …

 - If a report is never made, we do not know to whom to return the property.
 VUPD tracks the locations of incidents of crime on campus and the medical center and targets those areas for preventive patrols by officers.
 When we know that a crime has occurred in a particular area, we work hard to ensure that the opportunity to commit a crime in that area is reduced.
 By reporting incidents of crime and suspicious persons, you help us to concentrate our resources in a manner which will prevent future criminal acts and keep our campus safe.

 You are a Hunter and Want to Hunt on Weekends…

-- Tennessee State law prohibits guns on campus and in the medical center unless they are carried by police officers.
+- Vanderbilt University policy prohibits guns on campus and in the medical center unless they are carried by police officers.

 - VUPD provides a secure “safe keeping” area for weapons which are brought to campus for “sporting purposes”.
 This safe keeping service is provided for residential students.

 - The person responsible for the weapon should bring the weapon to Vanderbilt University Police Department, which is located at 111 28th Avenue South.
 The weapon(s) should be transported by car to this office as soon as it is brought to campus (Please don’t walk down the sidewalk with your rifle or shotgun as this may tend to alarm some).

 - The weapon should be unloaded prior to arrival at VUPD.
 You will be asked to fill out safe keeping forms.
 Only you, or a designated person you list on the safekeeping form, will be allowed to retrieve the weapon.